 Tips for visiting Sturtevant Falls

 The Forest Service and local management agencies are thinking of closing access to many of such sensitive locations, such as Sturtevant Falls, due to large amounts of garbage, glass bottles and cans, toilet paper, and human waste left behind.
-So if you want to continue enjoying these spots, pack out all garbage and dispose of it appropriately, use vault toilets when provided, and stay on set up paths.
+So if you want to continue enjoying these spots, pack out all garbage and dispose of it properly, use vault toilets when provided, and stay on the beaten paths.

 How long is the Sturtevant Falls hike?